jee123/ScalaSpark/README.md

      * Flip (word,count) to (count, word) and then sort by key.

    * **_TotalSpentByCustomerSorted.scala_** :
+     * Return tuple of (amountSpent, customerId) where amountSpent is sorted amount of money spent by person with the given customerId.
      * Map RDD, holding the input data, to (customerID, amountSpent) tuples.
      * Using reduceByKey get the totalAmount spent by each customer.
      * Flip this RDD using x => (x._2, x._1) and then sort by key.
      * Use collect() on this RDD and print the results.

    * **_PopularMovies.scala_** :
+     * Return tuple of (count, movieId) where count is sorted occurence of frequency of the movie with id given by movieId.
      * Load input data into RDD that is mapped to (movieID, 1) tuple.
      * To get movieCount use reduceByKey on this RDD like movies.reduceByKey((x,y) => x + y)
      * Flip (movieID, count) tuple to (count, movieID) and then sort by key.
      * Use collect() on this RDD and print results.

    * **_PopularMoviesAndNames.scala_** :
+     * Return tuple of (movieName, count) where count is sorted occurence of frequency of the movie with name given by movieName.
      * Using given input of u.item create map of Ints to String.
      * Broadcast variable of the ID -> movie name map.
      * Load input of u.data into RDD.